Seymour Liebergot: Early life

+Career

+Early work

 After graduating high school in 1953, Liebergot worked as a copy boy at the Philadelphia Inquirer.
 In 1954, after turning 18, he decided to join the Army to take some time to receive technical training and figure out his life plans.
 He was stationed in Fort Huachuca and the Yuma Test Station, where he fulfilled weather activity duties.
 Sy was honorably discharged in 1957.

-That same year, he moved to Los Angeles, CA and married his first wife, Deanna Cohen.
+That same year, he moved to Los Angeles, and married his first wife, Deanna Cohen.
 He decided to attend college for Electrical Engineering and enrolled at the Los Angeles City Junior College (LACC) for his first two years of study.
 He simultaneously worked as a shoe salesman for five years to support himself and his family.
 Liebergot’s first daughter, Shelli Lyn was born in 1958 and his twin sons, Mark Daniel and Scot Alan, were born in 1960.
 He graduated from LACC after five semesters and enrolled in California State University at Los Angeles (CSLA) to finish the last two years of his degree.

-Liebergot later moved to Houston to work for NASA.
-There, he participated in various social activities.
-He joined the Space City Ski Club (SCSC) in 1972, eventually becoming the President of the club and ultimately president of the statewide ski club organization, the Texas Ski Council.
-Liebergot also participated in chili cooking competitions with some friends, including the International Chili Championship in 1982.
-In 1988, Liebergot started singing lessons again (the last time was in high school), and he completed Scuba Divemaster training in 1989.